Persuasion and Welfare: Introduction

-Our main result, \autoref{theorem:concavification}, characterizes the \profileset\ via the convex-hull of a vector-valued function.
-In doing so, we extend the geometric characterizations of \cite{auma95} and \cite{kage11} of the feasible set of \emph{ex ante} payoffs to the characterization the set of \emph{interim} payoff profiles.
-While an \informationprofile\ depends on the distribution over posteriors conditional on each type, we show that it can be alternatively expressed as the unconditional expectation over posteriors of an \emph{adjusted} payoff function, where the adjustment is proportional to the posterior likelihood ratio of each type.\footnote{Instead, \cite{levy2021feasible} provide a characterization of which conditional distributions over posteriors are feasible.} The adjusted payoff function evaluated at a given type allows us to characterize the interim payoffs that type may obtain under some information structure.
-In turn, interpreting the adjusted payoff function as a vector-valued function, for all types at once, allows us to capture the across-type restrictions imposed by Bayes' rule and precisely characterize the \profileset.
+We characterize the \bset\ and study its properties.
+The \bset\ allows us to reduce society's choice of an \informationpolicy\ to the choice of a \bprofile.
+Instead of imposing properties that the \informationpolicy\ must satisfy, society's preferences over the welfare distribution in the population determine the properties of the chosen \informationpolicy.
+Our perspective thus complements that of the algorithmic fairness literature which remains agnostic about the population's payoffs, focusing instead on statistical properties of \informationpolicies, such as accuracy, parity, or fairness.
+It also complements that of the literature in Bayesian persuasion \citep{rayo2010optimal,kage11}, which characterizes the (maximum) average welfare consistent with some information structure, but not necessarily the \bprofiles\ that give rise to the average welfare.

-The \profileset\ is convex, so we can alternatively characterize it via its supporting hyperplanes.
-We use this observation to show in \autoref{theorem:hyperplanes} that the \informationprofiles\ in the boundary of the \profileset\ are induced by \informationpolicies\ that solve a series of \emph{standard} Bayesian persuasion problems, indexed by the slope of the supporting hyperplane.
-This characterization allows us to reinterpret two classical information design results in the language of \informationprofiles.
-The supporting hyperplane in the direction of the prior characterizes the optimal expected payoff in the model of \cite{kage11}.
-More generally, for any given direction in the simplex, the supporting hyperplane in that direction characterizes the optimal expected payoff in the heterogeneous-priors model of \cite{alonso2016bayesian}, where the direction corresponds to the sender's prior belief.
-We use \autoref{theorem:hyperplanes} throughout the paper to characterize optimal \informationpolicies\ in specific applications.
+\autoref{theorem:concavification} characterizes the \bset\ via the convex hull of a vector-valued function.
+In doing so, we extend the geometric characterizations of \citet{auma95} and \citet{kage11} of the feasible set of ex ante payoffs to the characterization of the \bset.
+Whereas a \bprofile\ depends on the distribution over posteriors conditional on each type, we show it can be alternatively expressed as the unconditional expectation over posteriors of a \emph{truth-adjusted} payoff function, where the adjustment is proportional to the posterior likelihood ratio of each type.
+Evaluated at a given type, the truth-adjusted welfare function allows us to characterize the welfare \agents\ of a given type may obtain under some information structure.
+In turn, interpreting the truth-adjusted payoff function as a vector-valued function allows us to capture the across-type restrictions imposed by Bayes' rule and precisely characterize the \bset.